stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 console.print(table)
 ```

 Use `pipx` or `uv` to run Python scripts.
-These tools will automatically download the required dependencies for each script into a separate Python virtual environment before running the code.
+These tools will automatically download the required dependencies for each script into a Python virtual environment before running the code.
 For example:

 ```shell
 pipx run my_script.py